flux-framework/rfc/spec_15.rst

 ===============================

 After verification of input is complete, the ``flux-imp`` executable invokes required job setup code as the superuser.
-This setup code SHALL be implemented as system-installed and verified plugins, and MAY include such things as
+This setup code MAY be implemented as system-installed and verified plugins, and MAY include such things as

+-  Start a PAM session on behalf of the guest

 -  Execution of some sort of job prolog